skagitpublishing/connextCMS/README.md

 # ConnextCMS
-ConnextCMS is a front end extension for KeystoneJS.
+[ConnextCMS.com](http://connextcms.com) is a front end extension for KeystoneJS.
 It uses the Backbone.js framework to structure the code and Require.js to modlarize it.
-The client side code interacts with KeystoneJS via a REST API.
-Find out more at [ConnextCMS.com](http://connextcms.com).
+The client side code interacts with KeystoneJS via a REST API, allowing development and debugging of your CMS to take place in the browser.
+The main featurs include:
+* Local File and Image Hosting
+* Automatic Image Resizing
+* Email routing with Nodemailer
+* Debugging & Development in the Browser
+* JavaScript Homogeneity: JavaScript is the only programming language running the website.

 ## Installation
 There are two ways to install ConnextCMS.
 The easy way is to [clone the demo droplet](http://connextcms.com/page/clone-your-own).
 The second is to build from source.